 Was a book ever timelier?
-The Public Servant’s Guide To Government In Canada coincides with the disastrous YouTube appearance of Canada’s top public servant Michael Wernick, $326,000-a year Clerk of the Privy Council.
+The Public Servant’s Guide To Government In Canada was published following the disastrous YouTube appearance of Canada’s top public servant Michael Wernick, $326,000-a year Clerk of the Privy Council.
 Just google Wernick and vomitorium if you missed it.

 Testifying at the Commons justice committee, Wernick became every critic’s caricature of the Ottawa bureaucrat: peevish, smug, partisan.
 Wernick in prepared opening remarks used the personal pronoun I nine times: I, I, I, I, I, I, I, I, I.

-“I worry about people losing faith in the institutions of governance,” said Wernick, as if anybody gave a damn.
+“I worry about people losing faith in the institutions of governance,” said Wernick.
 “Tip: Most Canadians don’t follow government activities,” notes The Public Servant’s Guide.
 “Public servants should bear in mind that many, if not most, citizens do not pay much attention to politics or public policy.”

 The Guide is written for public servants by public servants.
 Co-authors Alex Marland and Jared J. Wesley are political scientists.
-Yet it has an intriguing, voyeuristic quality for readers who do not and never will work for the government, in the manner of Secret Customs Of The Knights Of Columbus or So You Want To Work In A Sausage Factory.
+Yet it has an intriguing, voyeuristic quality for readers who do not and never will work for the government.

 I finally learned why senior public employees have Twitter accounts though they never say anything.
 “Paying attention to what members of cabinet are saying on Twitter helps you stay in touch with their political impulses, which may well have an impact on your own work,” authors explain.
 “This situational awareness is critical to developing political acumen.”